 Jett & Raze

 After our guide for Bind, VALORANT’s most celebrated duelist Jett is again in our top pick for Ascent.
 Jett’s potential in this map maxes out when playing with competent teammates.
 Accompanied by a Breach or Omen, Jett can deliver crippling damage to any opponent.
-Even on her own, Jett can move around with Operator and keep the enemies at bay.
+Jett can move around with Operator and keep the enemies at bay even on her own.
 On the other hand, Raze cannot go all out like Jett, but she has her unique ability to expand options for the team by forcing enemies out of choke points in early rounds.
 Her Showstopper, Boom Bot & Paint Shells are all made to damage enemies from medium or short distances.

 Phoenix & Reyna

 Phoenix is also a lethal option if you are aware of your surroundings & your opponents.
 Going on solo adventures with Phoenix might not be a good option, but sticking with the team will bring better results.
-Additionally, whenever available, Phoenix’s Run It Back ability can make way for the entire team.
+Additionally, Phoenix’s Run It Back ability can make way for the entire team whenever available.
 Reyna offers similar values, but her only limitation is the Empress ability.
 Empress is designed to benefit only Reyna, and it doesn’t contribute anything to the team’s performance.
 However, Reyna can be really effective in low-ranked lobbies where the risk factor is generally low.